ungleich/cdist/cdist/conf/type/__sensible_editor/man.rst

 LIMITATIONS
 -----------

+This type supports the following operating systems:
+* Debian 8 (jessie) or later
+* Devuan
+* Ubuntu 8.10 (intrepid) or later
+* RHEL/CentOS 7 or later (EPEL repo required)
+* Fedora 21 or later

-This type only works on operating systems on which the sensible-utils package is available.
+In general, this type could work on operating systems on which the sensible-utils package is available.

-Hint: On RedHat-based systems setting up the EPEL repo might be necessary.
+On old versions of Ubuntu the sensible-* utils are part of the debianutils package.

 SEE ALSO
 --------